-Subsequent to new bilateral contracts between exports and their customers based on regional gas exchanges, gas will be steered by specific regional prices rather than global benchmarks, for instance oil’s Brent crude.
+After new bilateral contracts between exports and their customers based on regional gas exchanges, gas will be steered by specific regional prices rather than global benchmarks, for instance, oil’s Brent crude.

 Axa Investment managers said: “A new relationship is developing between oil and gas prices.”

-Due to rise in supplies of natural gas from countries that don’t sell oil overseas and increasing demand of gas in Asia, trading of liquefied natural gas (LNG) has boosted a bit.
+Due to the rise in natural gas supplies from countries that don’t sell oil overseas and the increasing demand for gas in Asia, trading of liquefied natural gas (LNG) has boosted.

 With such a prospect, natural gas will become the world’s dominant fuel for electricity generation, next to coal following the shift of gas trading away from pipelines towards a seaborne commodity.

 Axa cited: “More LNG terminals …mean liquid fuels can come from anywhere.”